TheCheapestPixels/panda3d-boterham/README.md

 Using the property `+CollisionNode` now iterates over all children and looks for any of the `+CollisionShape`s (`+CollisionSphere`, `+CollisionBox`, etc.) and will try to make sense of them based on their transforms.
 Setting these on sphere-, box- or arrow empties in blender make for nice representations.
 Sadly blender does not have a capsule empty but one can imagine it being sliced out of a sphere like a cookie-cutter.
 `+CollisionPolygon` only works partially/experimentally.
 It's better to use the following implemented technique:
+NOTE: Contrary to panda3d's defaults, boterham sets each CollisionNode's CollideMask to 0 meaning they don't do anything without first setting a CollideMask.
+You could set this manualy with the `$set_collide_mask` property if you wanted to.

 ### Decending CollisionPolygons.
 Adding the property `geom_to_collision_polygon` will recursively copy all children's GeomNodes as CollisionPolygons.
 Tip: Use `$flatten_strong` to combine shapes.